stephengold/V-Sport/README.md

 + using Bash or PowerShell or Zsh: `./gradlew clean`
 + using Windows Command Prompt: `.\gradlew clean`

-Note:  these commands won't affect any downloaded native libraries.
+Note:  these commands will delete any downloaded native libraries.

 [Jump to table of contents](#toc)